 Adam Fogel is the Chief of Staff for Montgomery County Councilmember Nancy Navarro.
 Before working with Navarro, he served as the Chief of Staff for Rich Madaleno, a Maryland state senator.
 For 3 years, he worked at FairVote as the head of the Right To Vote Project where he researched civics education and wrote on the presidential nominating project.
 Prior to his experience at FairVote, he served as the Field Director for a Pew Charitable Trust project that registered more than a half-million voters in Pennsylvania.
 He holds a Master’s Degree in Political Management from George Washington University.

-Geoff Foster is the Associate Director of Political Action at the United Teen Equality Center in Lowell, MA where he manages a variety of youth-led campaigns aimed at increasing voter turnout and increasing youth representation.
+Geoff Foster is the Director of Organizing and Policymaking at the United Teen Equality Center in Lowell, MA where he manages a variety of youth-led campaigns aimed at increasing voter turnout and increasing youth representation.
 Foster has overseen three separate youth-led city council and school committee candidate forums, and coordinates a statewide coalition ‘Teens Leading The Way’ aimed at empowering youth to create lasting policy changes.
 Geoff’s has over ten years’ experience in grassroots campaign management and strategy, policymaking, lobbying and volunteer work, with special focus on electoral reform since 2009.

 Dr. Ron Hayduk is a professor of political science at Queens College, CUNY.
 His research interests include elections and voting, especially when those topics intersect with immigrant rights.
 He has written several books, including Democracy for All: Restoring Immigrant Voting Rights in the U.S, and Gatekeepers to the Franchise: Shaping Election Administration in New York.
 Formerly, he was the coordinator of New York City’s Voter Assistance Commission and a consultant to numerous groups, including the NAACP and the Brennan Center for Justice.
 He is the co-founder of the Coalition to Expand Voting Rights and an active member of the CUNY’s Professional Staff Congress.